 - Verify that the correct pixel is attached (tip: check the last four digits of the pixel ID).

 - Select the target country, then click “Accept” and “Finish setup”.

 To confirm your CAPI setup in Facebook, do the following steps:

-Even though the iOS 14 privacy update threatened to reduce the amount of data advertisers could gather about their users, as well as impair their ability to measure the performance of their ad campaigns, business tools—like Facebook’s Conversions API and the new Madgicx Metrics tool—are allowing advertisers to regain some of their lost data.
+Even though the iOS 14 privacy update threatened to reduce the amount of data advertisers could gather about their users, as well as impair their ability to measure the performance of their ad campaigns, business tools like Facebook’s Conversions API are allowing advertisers to regain some of their lost data.
 This, in turn, will help them maintain their ad attribution tracking and build targeted audiences.

 Ditch the costly trial and error.
 Get the only tracking system that sends accurate data back into your Ads Manager.